 Not all tasks tolerate the same prompt lengths.
 Understanding your task's complexity helps set realistic expectations for how much context you can effectively use.

-Simple Classification and Extraction Tasks: Tasks like sentiment analysis, category classification, or extracting specific data points from text work well with short promptsâ300 to 800 tokens typically suffice.
+Tasks like sentiment analysis, category classification, or extracting specific data points from text work well with short prompts, 300 to 800 tokens typically suffice.
 These tasks benefit from clarity more than exhaustive context.
-We've seen classification accuracy drop when clients added too many examples, confusing the model rather than helping it.
+Adding too many examples to a classification prompt commonly drops accuracy rather than improving it, the extra examples crowd the model's attention without disambiguating the decision.
 Keep it concise: clear instructions, 2-3 examples, and the content to analyze.

-Structured Analysis and Reasoning: Tasks requiring the model to analyze information, identify patterns, or make reasoned judgments need more contextâtypically 1,000 to 2,500 tokens.
+Tasks requiring the model to analyze information, identify patterns, or make reasoned judgments need more context, typically 1,000 to 2,500 tokens.
 You need space for detailed instructions, reasoning frameworks, and relevant examples.
-A financial analysis system we built for investment research needed 1,800 tokens: 400 for methodology explanation, 600 for examples showing correct analysis patterns, and 800 for the document being analyzed.
+A typical investment-research analysis prompt lands around 1,800 tokens: 400 for methodology explanation, 600 for examples showing correct analysis patterns, and 800 for the document being analyzed.

-Complex Generation with Constraints: Content generation with specific requirementsâtechnical documentation, legal writing, or specialized reportsâoften needs 2,000 to 3,500 tokens.
+Content generation with specific requirements, technical documentation, legal writing, or specialized reports, often needs 2,000 to 3,500 tokens.
 You're balancing instructions, style guidelines, formatting requirements, examples, and sometimes reference material.
-A compliance document generator we built used 3,200 tokens: 800 for regulatory requirements, 1,200 for format specifications and examples, and 1,200 for case-specific details.
+A compliance-document generation prompt typically lands around 3,200 tokens: 800 for regulatory requirements, 1,200 for format specifications and examples, and 1,200 for case-specific details.

-Multi-Step Reasoning and Synthesis: Tasks requiring the model to process multiple information sources, reason across them, and synthesize conclusions can justify 3,000 to 5,000 tokens.
+Tasks requiring the model to process multiple information sources, reason across them, and synthesize conclusions can justify 3,000 to 5,000 tokens.
 But at this complexity level, you should seriously consider breaking the task into smaller steps rather than trying to accomplish everything in one massive prompt.
 Single-prompt solutions at this scale become difficult to maintain and debug.

 Cost Implications of Prompt Length